-Lincoln’s Symphony Orchestra presents inspiring programs that welcome all members of our community to discover and cultivate a profound, personal connection with live symphonic music.
+Lincoln’s Symphony Orchestra will present inspiring experiences that welcome all members of our community to discover and cultivate a profound, personal connection with live orchestral music.

 This is what they dreamed of, as written in the first program book of their first concert on March 1, 1927: